 Lively prayer services, deep teachings, immersion in a relaxing wooded venue, tashlich in our stream, community celebrations, and fabulous farm-to-table feasting.
 Traditional Egalitarian & Orthodox service options.
 Includes Camp Teva for kids!

 Sukkahfest is a singular event – perhaps the most joyous, and almost certainly the most diverse celebration of the holiday of Sukkot on planet Earth.
 Includes Camp Teva for kids!

 Join us for a nourishing and inspiring weekend with 80 Jewish men who gather at Isabella Freedman to connect and celebrate life by davening, singing, laughing, eating, schmoozing, relaxing, hiking and simply being together.
 This year’s theme, “Beginnings: Creating New Relationships with Yourself, Your Brothers, Earth & Spirit.”

 Cycle from Jerusalem to Eilat and broaden your understanding of the region as you meet Israelis, Palestinians, and Jordanians working towards peace, environmental sustainability, and regional cooperation.

 Join generations of Adamah/Teva alumni for a momentous Shabbat celebration and an unforgettable gathering filled with Adva love.
 Bring your whole self; leave with body, mind, and soul renewed.
 Includes Camp Teva & Gan Adamahfor kids!

 A week of silence, awareness, and insight with Rabbi Jay Michaelson, Beth Resnick, Miriam Eisenberger, and Shir Yaakov Feit.

-The Hazon Rabbis’ Retreat focuses on giving back to rabbis – the people who give so much to our community every day.
-Not only is the retreat radically financially accessible, the structure of the retreat is designed to promote deep rest and rejuvenation.
+This retreat focuses on giving back to spiritual leaders of all backgrounds and disciplines – the people who give so much to our community every day.
+The retreat is designed to promote deep rest and rejuvenation.